-Why read this? : We share the planning steps which go into great advertising campaign ideas.
-Learn when you need campaigns, and what makes them different.
-We also look at how you work with agencies on campaign planning, including how you evaluate a campaign’s impact.
-Read this to learn about advertising campaign planning.
+Why read this? : We share the planning steps behind great advertising campaign ideas.
+Learn what makes campaigns different from one-off adverts.
+We also explore working with agencies on campaigns and how to evaluate a campaign’s impact.
+Read this to learn more about advertising campaign planning.

 Making great adverts isn’t easy.
 Our how to advertise guide walks through the process it takes to make a single advert.
 But brands rarely just make one advert.
 There are always updates, new messages and bigger brand objectives to land.